PatrickMcLennan/mockbuster/README.md

 ### Tech TL;DR?

-mockbuster is primarily an [Actix Web](https://actix.rs/) application glueing databases to a UI for users to rate, share and discuss movies.
+mockbuster is an [Actix Web](https://actix.rs/) application for users to rate, share and discuss movies.
+It follows an SSR + Client Side Hydration approach for a UI that allows users to rate, discuss and share movies with their friends.

 #### FE TL;DR